 2.2.
 Research team

 The facilitator of the focus groups (author LK) was a 34 years-old male, a licensed physical therapist with a master's degree in physical therapy, and a Ph.D. student in health sciences.
-At the time the focus groups were held (February, 2022 – July, 2022) he had seven years of experience as a physical therapist specialized in vestibular rehabilitation.
+At the time the focus groups were held (February 2022 – July 2022) he had seven years of experience as a physical therapist specialized in vestibular rehabilitation.
 Neither the facilitator nor the patients were familiar with each other prior to the study; some of the clinicians who were recruited to this study were colleagues of author LK.
-In each session, one member of the research team was present in order to provide technical assistance and to serve as an observer; the member took field notes without interfering with the discussions.
+In each session, one member of the research team was present in order to provide technical assistance and to serve as an observer; the assisting team member took field notes without interfering with the discussions.
 The research team had previous experience with socially assistive robots and other technologies for rehabilitation and assumed that developing a tailored technology could potentially improve vestibular rehabilitation outcomes.

 2.3.
 Procedure

 We conducted six 60-90 minutes Zoom video conferencing sessions, which were recorded and later transcribed.
 At the start of each meeting, the group facilitator welcomed the participants and explained the objectives of the study.
-Each session included a structured verbal discussion (questions were also presented on the shared screen window), presentations of two videos, and an online Google form question in which participants responded anonymously via a link sent to them in the following order:
+Each session included a structured verbal discussion (questions were also presented on the shared screen window), presentations of two videos, and an online Google form questionnaire, to which participants responded anonymously via a link sent to them in the following order:

 Q1: "In which ways do you think technology can help overcome barriers/limitations of adherence to vestibular rehabilitation exercises? “